-Echeveria Black Prince is a gorgeous ornamental succulent loved for its dark brown and black foliage.
+Echeveria Black Prince of the Crassulaceae family is a gorgeous ornamental succulent loved for its dark brown and black foliage.
 The succulent generally grown as ground cover is believed to bring prosperity and peace to homes.
-It also goes by the names Black Prince succulent, the Dark Prince succulent and Black Hens and Chicks.
+This Echeveria genus plant also goes by the names Black Prince succulent, the Dark Prince succulent and Black Hens and Chicks.

 Let us take a closer look at what it takes to care for the Black Prince succulent.